arielgj95/ariel.gjaci.github.io/_pages/about.md

 - Analyzing cultural patterns in multiple datasets using machine learning techniques such as **SVMs**, **Random Forests**, **MLPs**, **VQ-VAEs**, and **Transformers**.
 - Designing a culture embedding framework that disentangles cultural identity from speaker identity through **domain generalization** techniques like **Fishr** and **Adversarial Learning**.
 - Building a multimodal **Diffusion-Transformer** model to generate co-speech gestures conditioned on speech, text, and cultural context.
+- Developing **rule-based** algorithms using **Semantic Similarity** to identify gestures.

 Currently, I contribute to the [XTREME European Project](https://xtremeitu.dk/), working on realistic spatial audio rendering for virtual and augmented reality environments using multimodal learning techniques that combine audio and visual cues.

 My research is **task-oriented** rather than **topic-constrained**.
-I enjoy tackling complex challenges across domains, from building autonomous agents and realistic virtual environments to exploring applications in medicine such as drug discovery and diagnostics.
+I enjoy tackling complex challenges across domains, from building autonomous agents and realistic virtual environments to exploring future applications in medicine, such as drug discovery and diagnostics.